SharePoint/sp-dev-docs/docs/declarative-customization/view-formatting.md

 #### Example: Custom group footer

 In the example below we have list with group footer formatted according to aggregate value.

 ![Employee list grouped by City with formatted group footer](../images/group-footer-list-layout.png)

-In this example the `footerFormatter` for `groupProps` is set to format the group footer and the `@columnAggregate` is used to access column aggregate.
+In this example the `footerFormatter` for `groupProps` are used to format the group footer and the `@columnAggregate` is used to access column aggregate.

 ```JSON
 {